Wallace Fard Muhammad: Final years

 It is not known what became of Fard or the circumstances of his death.
 Though he was a naturalized citizen, he may have been forced to accept voluntary deportation.
 In 1932, the Escanaba Daily Press reported that he had been awaiting an immigration hearing.
+It has been speculated that Fard used the alias of Mohammed A. Khan, who was arrested in Gary, Indiana, due to violating immigration laws, on December 4, 1933.

 After he had departed Detroit, Fard visited Hazel Barton, the mother of his child, in Los Angeles; she recalled him only eating one meal per day as part of his new lifestyle, which is consistent with the practice Fard advocated as part of the Nation of Islam.
 Hazel recalled he was driving a new car with California plates, with white sheets covering the seats.
 He left the sheets with her, saying he was going "back to New Zealand".

 Fard's last known contact with the Nation of Islam was a letter sent from Mexico which was received in March 1934.
 Morrow speculates that Fard might have tried to return to the US under another name.

 For decades after Fard's disappearance, Elijah Muhammad maintained that Fard was alive and well.
 Fard suffered from diabetes and had to carry sugar packets; Morrow notes the possibility that Fard might have died not long after his disappearance.